rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 	- If k8sapp from Helm chart:
 		- Create branch/draft pr
 		- Run `build` on latest
-		- Run `git diff` to see changes and assess impact to
+		- Run `git diff` to see changes and assess impact to apps that use it